 Obviously, the 2018 Critérium du Dauphiné is tailor made for climbers.
 The Tour de Suisse, starting June 9th, is more suited for time triallists – in the race in the French Alps it’s the other way around.
 Four mountain top finishes in a row, and not exactly on insignificant climbs.
 Who are the major contenders on the 2018 Critérium du Dauphiné?

-Kwiatkowski and Bernal are the only contenders ones who won multiple stage races in 2018.
-Following his second place in the Tour de Romandie the 21-year old Colombian went on to pocket the Tour of California‘s GC in May, while the Polish former World Champion took the Tirreno-Adriatico and Volta ao Algarve.
+Kwiatkowski is the only contender who won a multiple stage race in 2018.
+The Polish former World Champion took the Tirreno-Adriatico and the Volta ao Algarve.

 Nibali took Milan-San Remo in brilliant style, but his multi-day stage race campaign didn’t fair so well until now.
 Same goes for Jungels, who won Liège-Bastogne-Liège, but never managed a top 10 finish on longer races.
 Still, both riders are targeting the Tour de France, so obviously their form should be reaching its peak by now.